zvikaga/k8s-vagrant/README.md

 # k8s-vagrant
 This repository is for a very basic Kubernetes cluster setup over Vagrant VMs.
+Warning: It's for ongoing experimental efforts only in a very specific environment, please don't use it!!

 1) Installing the Vagrant + Virtualbox environment software and VMs